tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 singular inner impulse to movement.
 “Movement becomes ontologically bound to the body”.[^5]

-Sixthly, the exceptionalism of the dancing body gives it freedom to assume an exploratory and transformative relation to various existing kinesthetic registers: gestural or quotidian comportments that increasingly become governed by the modern organization of life and
+Fifthly, the exceptionalism of the dancing body gives it freedom to assume an exploratory and transformative relation to various existing kinesthetic registers: gestural or quotidian comportments that increasingly become governed by the modern organization of life and